-Although there is a substantial amount of research addressing the wavelength assignment problem in circuit-switched optical networks (for instance, refer to [5] and references thereof), the same problem has received little attention in the context of OBS networks.
-Recently, a priority-based wavelength assignment (PWA) algorithm was presented in [4]; we discuss the PWA algorithm in detail in Section IV.
-Another recent work presented an algorithm to reduce wavelength contention in the OBS network by using some information regarding the routing paths [2].
+PWA algorithm in detail in Section IV.
+Another recent work presented an algorithm to reduce wavelength contention in the OBS network by using some information regarding the routing paths [5].
 Although these studies represent a step in the right direction, we feel that the issue of wavelength assignment in OBS network has not been adequately addressed, and that much remains to be done in order to develop a good understanding of the problem in all its aspects.

 In this paper, we attempt to fill this gap by presenting a comprehensive study of wavelength assignment in OBS networks.
-Specifically, we develop a suite of wavelength selection policies and we evaluate their relative performance in terms of both burst drop probability and fairness with respect to burst path lengths.
+Specifically, we develop a suite of wavelength selection policies, and we evaluate their relative performance in terms of both burst drop probability and fairness with respect to burst path lengths.
 Our policies attempt to alleviate the effects of wavelength contention by using the wavelength dimension to isolate traffic from different sources that uses overlapping paths through the network.
-We present two methods to achieve traffic isolation: the first is based on traffic engineering approaches that take into account the network topology and the routing paths to reduce wavelength contention though traffic isolation, while the second uses adaptive selection strategies that respond to feedback from the network.
+We present two methods to achieve traffic isolation: the first is based on traffic engineering approaches that take into account the network topology and the routing paths to reduce wavelength contention through traffic isolation, while the second uses adaptive selection strategies that respond to feedback from the network.
 We also show that by appropriately combining the two methods we can achieve substantial improvement in performance.

 The next section discusses our main assumptions regarding the OBS network we study.
 In Section III, we explain why conventional wavelength assignment schemes are not appropriate for OBS networks, and we develop a traffic engineering approach to achieve traffic isolation.
 In Section IV, we present a number of adaptive, priority-based wavelength assignment schemes, and we show how to combine them with the traffic engineering approach.
-We present the results of an experimental study of the performance of the various wavelength assignment policies in Section V, and we conclude the paper in Section VI.
+We present the results of an experimental study of the performance of the various wavelength assignment policies in Section V, and we conclude this paper in Section VI.

 II.
-THE OBS NETWORK UNDER STUDY
+OBS NETWORK UNDER STUDY

 We consider an OBS network with N switches, interconnected in a general topology.
-Each link in the network can carry burst traffic on any wavelength from a fixed set of W wavelengths, $\{\lambda_1, \lambda_2, \dots, \lambda_W\}$.
-The network switches employ the JIT reservation scheme and the associated Jumpstart signaling protocol [1] for JIT OBS networks.
-We emphasize, however, that the wavelength assignment policies we develop and evaluate in this work are independent of the specifics of the reservation protocol, and can be deployed alongside either the JET or the Horizon reservation schemes.
+Each link in the network can carry burst traffic on any wavelength from a fixed set of W wavelengths, $\{\lambda_1, \lambda_2, \ldots, \lambda_W\}$ .
+The network switches employ the JIT reservation scheme [12] and the associated Jumpstart signaling protocol [1], [2] for JIT OBS networks.
+We emphasize, however, that the wavelength assignment policies we develop and evaluate in this work are independent of the specifics of the reservation protocol, and can be deployed alongside either the JET [6] or the Horizon [10] reservation schemes.

 We assume that there are no wavelength converters in the OBS network; however, our work can be extended to OBS networks with sparse conversion capabilities.
 A switch wishing to transmit a burst selects a free wavelength on the outgoing link for the transmission.
 The optical signal carrying the burst must then remain in the same wavelength on all the links along the path to the destination, unless an intermediate switch is capable of wavelength conversion.
 A wavelength contention arises when two bursts, which overlap in time, arrive at a switch on the same wavelength and need to use the same output port (outgoing link).
-We assume that switches have no buffers (electronic or optical) to store bursts; therefore, if the switch does not have any wavelength converters, one of the overlapping bursts is dropped.
+We assume that switches have no buffers (electronic or optical)

+to store bursts; therefore, if the switch does not have any wavelength converters, one of the overlapping bursts is dropped.
 Consequently, wavelength selection at the source of the burst will critically affect the performance of the network in terms of burst drop probability.